evacarrara/evacarrara/cv.markdown

 * M.A. in Classical Studies (Greek and Latin), Villanova University (2016)

 # PUBLICATIONS
 * Carrara, Eva.
 2027.
-"How to Defeat Your Enemies (and Critics): Commemoration, Criticism and Competition in Cato the Elder's *De re militari.* *Classical Journal*.
-Expected 122.4.
+"How to Defeat Your Enemies (and Critics): Commemoration, Criticism and Competition in Cato the Elder's *De re militari,*" *Classical Journal* (expected) 122.4.
 * Carrara, Eva.
 2023.
 "Creating and Contesting Kyniska: The Reception of the First Female Olympic Victor," *Antichthon* 57, pp. 18-34. https://doi.org/10.1017/ann.2023.6

 # SELECTED CONFERENCE PRESENTATIONS AND INVITED TALKS
-* "The Numismatic Legacy of Cato the Elder," Classical Association of Virginia, 2026
+* "The Numismatic Legacy of Cato the Elder," Classical Association of Virginia meeting, 2026

 * "Body Horror in Orosius' Social War Narrative," SCS annual meeting, 2026